SteveMacenski/ABB-IRB120-MultiRobot-Downloader/README.md

 `python demo_ROS_multi_robot.py`
 in the demo_multibot_multi_point_motion directory.

-## Data Structure
-TBA

 ## Instructions for modification of abb_driver for multiple robots through ethernet connection to an IRC5 with additional drive modules.
-TBA, general notes: make new copies of each of the global variables stored in the ros_common.sys file for each additional robot and replace them in the copies of the motionServer.mod, stateServer.mod, and motion.mod files, also for each robot.
+general notes: make new copies of each of the global variables stored in the ros_common.sys file for each additional robot and replace them in the copies of the motionServer.mod, stateServer.mod, and motion.mod files, also for each robot.

 ## ABB_MultiBot / multi_robot_single_controller.launch
 This launch file will launch the two robots on the workstation computer.
 Each robot will be in its own namespace and have its own separate topics for publishing and substribing telemetry.
 Assumes setup of RAPID on IRC5.